Harlloh/Bookish-server/README.md

 Recommended platforms: **Railway** or **Render**.

-Set all environment variables from the `.env.example` in your platform dashboard.
+Set all environment variables from `.env.example` in your platform dashboard.

 Build command:
 ```bash